Towards a foundation model for astrophysical source detection: An End-to-End Gamma-Ray Data Analysis Pipeline Using Deep Learning: Acknowledgements

 \section{Acknowledgements}

-This publication is supported by the European Union's Horizon Europe research and innovation programme under the Marie Skłodowska-Curie Postdoctoral Fellowship Programme, SMASH co-funded under the grant agreement No. 101081355.
-The operation (SMASH project) is co-funded by the Republic of Slovenia and the European Union from the European Regional Development Fund.
+This publication is co-funded by/ has received funding from/the European Union’s Horizon Europe research and innovation program under the Marie Sklodowska-Curie COFUND Postdoctoral Programme grant agreement No.101081355- SMASH and by/from the Republic of Slovenia and the European Union from the European Regional Development Fund.
+Co-funded by the European Union.
+Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or European Research Executive Agency.
+Neither the European Union nor the granting authority can be held responsible for them.